magomimmo/modern-cljs/doc/tutorial-19.md

 project.
 We're now dealing with a CLJS-based project which doesn't even contain a reference to it.
 What's is going on here?

-The fact is that all the cited pure CLJS-based `shoreleave` libs have no unit testing code and contain only CLJS source code to be used by others projects, which are the ones to be configured and managed by the `lein-cljsbuild` plugin.
+The fact is that all the cited pure CLJS-based `shoreleave` libs only contains CLJS source code to be used by others projects, which are the ones to be configured and managed by the `lein-cljsbuild` plugin.

+That said, I would still have expected to see the `lein-cljsbuild` pluging to be used for configuring and managing the CLJS unit testing code, but none of the cited `shoreleave` lib contains any unit tests.
+Considering that the `shoreleave` libs have been published when the `clojurescript.test` lib was still in the [Chas Emerick's][16] head only, this is not surprise.

 If we want to be really collaborative, we should keep our time and start coding some unit testing code for each `shoreleave` lib.
 This means a lot of work which, *mutatis mutandis*, should follow the numerous steps explained in the
-[Tutorial 16 - It's better to be safe than sorry (Part 3)][20].
+[Tutorial 16 - It's better to be safe than sorry (Part 3)][17].

-If someone of you is so kind to work on it, I'll be very happy and [Paul deGrandis][21] even more than me.
+If someone of you is so kind to work on it, I'll be very happy and [Paul deGrandis][18] even more than me.
 But the one which is going to be the happiest is yourself, beacause you'll become a CLJS unit testing master.